 Generate a quote (optional)

-A Sale Quote can be generated when a prospective buyer enquires for an estimate of the cost of goods and/or services from the company.
+A sale quote can be generated when a prospective buyer enquires for an estimate of the cost of goods and/or services from the company.
 However, users can skip this step and proceed directly to the Sale Order generation.
-To skip this step, check the Skip Quote box in the document header and go to Create a Sale Order.
+To skip this step, check the Skip Quote box in the document header to go straight to adding items to the order.

 Add items to the quote